terra-money/docs/docs/Concepts/glossary.md

 ## Tobin tax

-A fee for swapping between Terra currencies (spot-trading).
+A fee added to every swap between Terra stablecoins (spot-trading).
 The rate varies, depending on the denomination.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
 To see the rates, [query the oracle](../terrad/oracle.html#tobin-taxes).

 ## Total stake